 And if you do not understand those facts, or even track them, you’re going to dig yourself into failure.

-Not only am I telling you this as a licensed CPA today, but I’m also telling you this from experience.
-I, too, made some mistakes in managing my first small business, a marketing agency, and their KPIs.
+We, too, made some mistakes in managing our first small business, a marketing agency, and their KPIs.

-In this post, I am going to give you some insight into what KPIs are, the importance of them, and the top KPIs to track for every business.
+So in this post, we’re going to give you some insight into what KPIs are, the importance of them, and the top KPIs to track for every business.